Vonng/go-itunes-search/README.md

 ## Package Usage

-package provides itunes-search-api wrapper of Golang.
+package provides itunes-search-api wrapper of Golang. with extra support for applications.
+If you are using PostgreSQL as well, it's very convient to save app data to PG.

 ### import